Sign In

 How do I know I am getting better?

-Research show that people with OA experience improvements in pain, walking speed and distance.
-You may also become more ‘in control’ of pain.
+Research indicates that individuals with OA can see improvements in pain, walking speed, and distance.
+You may also gain better control over your pain.

 Similar Resources